-Bulimia nervosa is an eating disorder characterized by episodes of binge eating—consuming a lot of food quickly—followed by compensatory behavior, most commonly vomiting or "purging" or the abuse of diuretics or laxatives.
+Bulimia nervosa is an eating disorder characterized by episodes of binge eating—consuming a large amount of food very quickly—followed by compensatory behavior, most commonly vomiting or "purging" or the abuse of diuretics or laxatives.

 - A feeling that one cannot stop eating or control what or how much one eats

 - Recurrent compensatory behavior to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, enemas, or other medications; fasting; and/or excessive exercise

 - Self-evaluation unduly influenced by body shape and weight